Divyynshukla/rich-Mention-Text-Editor/README.md

 ## ✨ Features

 - ✅ Fast development with Vite and HMR.
-- ✅ Minimal ESLint configuration.
-- ✅ Custom Mentions Editor (`OptimizedMentionEditor`).
+- ✅ Custom Mentions Editor (`SmartMentionEditor`).
-- ✅ Emoji support.
+- ✅ Emoji support with emoji-mart.
 - ✅ Mentions input with dynamic tags like `@tag`.
+- ✅ Customize styling of mentionList,MentionListItem,editor,container.
+- ✅ Customize your mention as `@tag` or `@tag[input_field]`.

 ---